5th Grade – Catching Up a Struggling Reader

 These are my recommendations for struggling readers.

-This page will guide you in helping your child meet 5th-grade reading expectations.
+This page will guide you in helping your child meet fifth-grade reading expectations.
 These recommendations are based on the science of reading.

 Home support plays a critical role in a child’s academic success.
-A 5th grader who did not develop strong foundational skills can still catch up.
-By actively engaging in your child’s learning journey by following these recommendations, you can reinforce what they are taught in school, boost their confidence, and help create positive learning habits.
+A fifth grader who does not develop strong foundational skills can still catch up.
+By actively engaging in your child’s learning journey and following these recommendations, you can reinforce what they are taught in school, boost their confidence, and create positive learning habits.
 The resources here will empower you with practical tools to make learning fun, effective, and meaningful at home.

 1. Phonics

-Parents, teach syllabication rules.
-These are fun and will help your child to sound out any word!
+Teach syllabication rules.
+These are fun and will help your child sound out any word.
 If you are really ambitious, check this out!

 Research shows decodable texts are the BEST way to learn to read!